 Sleep Positions for Back and Neck Stiffness

-Some sleep positions are more conducive for getting a great night of sleep than others.
+Some sleeping positions are more conducive for getting a great night of sleep than others.
 While you may miss sleeping in a way that you have been sleeping for years, you will quickly get accustomed to any one of these new positions quite quickly.
-Here are the best sleep positions for back and neck stiffness.
+Here are the best sleeping positions for back and neck stiffness.

 On Your Back

-For this sleep position to be the most helpful in avoiding back and neck stiffness, you should be using a smaller pillow, that stays under your head and neck.
+For this sleep position to be the most helpful in avoiding back and neck stiffness, you should use a smaller pillow that stays under your head and neck.
 You want to avoid your pillow getting under your shoulders.
 Cylindrical pillows can be more helpful than traditional pillows since they will fit snugly underneath your neck.

 On Your Side